 (b) Notification.
 The SPE will notify the acquisition workforce when use of any of the emergency flexibilities provided in FAR subpart 18.2 is authorized.
 Notification may be done through the issuance of a SPE memorandum or other method deemed appropriate by the SPE.

-518.272 Requirements
+518.272 Requirements.

 (a) Duration of emergency acquisition flexibilities.
 Unless otherwise stated in the SPE notification or revoked earlier, emergency acquisition flexibilities authorized by the SPE are automatically rescinded once the effective period of the emergency has ended.